 *The Wave mobile ticketing app will be separate from The Wave smart card, which means balances are not interchangeable between card and app.

 No. Since Wave cards track ridership to give passengers the best deal for how much they ride, it isn’t possible for one person to share a card with a family member or friend.

 What is capped fare?

-Fare capping is a pay-as-you-go fare feature which allows you to make a number of trips and limits the amount you pay for all your travel.
+Fare capping is a pay-as-you-go fare feature that allows you to make a number of trips and limits the amount you pay for all your travel.
 You will no longer need to decide in advance which ticket would be best for you.
-Capped fare allows you to be flexible with your travel throughout a day or week without needing to buy additional tickets or worrying that you have spent more than you need.
-Caps are applied automatically once you hit the cap amount.
+Capped fare allows you to be flexible with your travel throughout a day or calendar month without needing to buy additional tickets or worrying that you have spent more than you need.

 Fare capping levels: